CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 3.1.
 Experimental setup

 @TODO: Describe the setup of the original paper and whether you changed any settings.
+We conducted our experiments with a pre-trained DeiT-III-Small model.
+The model was trained on the ImageNet 1K dataset.
+Instead of using the full ImageNet1K dataset, we used ImageNet-Mini becouse of resource constraints.
+Authors state that fine tuning a single layer is relatively fast, but in our PyTorch implementation this was not the case.
+...
+...
+...

 ## 3.2.
 Running the code